 Registered investment advisers are required in this item to provide certain financial information or disclosures about their financial condition.
-Parametric has no financial commitments that impair its ability to meet its contractual and fiduciary commitments to clients, and has not been the subject of any bankruptcy proceeding.
+Parametric has no financial commitments that impair its ability to meet its contractual and fiduciary commitments to clients and has not been the subject of any bankruptcy proceeding.

-FACTS WHAT DOES PARAMETRIC DO WITH YOUR PERSONAL INFORMATION?
+FACTS WHAT DOES PARAMETRIC DO WITH YOU R PERSONAL INFORM IATION?
 Why?
 Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?
 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include: Social Security number and income investment experience and risk tolerance checking account number and wire transfer instructions How?
-All financial companies need to share customers' personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers' personal information; the reasons Parametric chooses to share; and whether you can limit this sharing.

-Reasons we can share your personal information Does Parametric share?
-Can you limit this sharing?
-For our everyday business purposes- such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes - to offer our products and services to you Yes No For joint marketing with other financial companies No We don't share For our investment management affiliates' everyday business purposes- information about your transactions, experiences, and creditworthiness Yes Yes For our affiliates' everyday business purposes-information about your transactions and experiences Yes No For our affiliates' everyday business purposes-information about your creditworthiness No We don't share For our investment management affiliates to market to you Yes Yes For our affiliates to market to you No We don't share For non-affiliates to market to you No We don't share To limit our sharing Call 206 694 5575 or email: webmaster@par aport.com 1
+All financial companies need to share custom business.
+In the section below, we list the re- personal information; the reasons Parametric sharing. asons financial compan ies can share their customers' Reasons w e can share your personal information Does Parametric share?
+Can you limit this sharing? process your t day business purposes- such as to ransactions, maintain your account(s), urt orders and legal investigations, or it bureaus Yes No For our mark services to you eting purposes- to offer our products and J Yes No For joint mar keting with other financial companies No We don't share business pur tment management affiliates' everyday poses- information about your experiences, and creditworthiness Yes Yes For our affiliates' everyday business purposes- information about your transactions and experiences Yes No For our affiliates' everyday business purposes- information about your creditworthiness No We don't share For our inves to you tment management affiliates to market Yes Yes For our affilia ites to market to you No We don't share For non-affiliates to market to you No We don't share To limit our sharing Call 206 694 5575 or email: webmaster@para Please note: If you are a new customer, we can begin sha this notice.
+When you are no longer our cust described in this notice.
+However, you can co ring your information a omer, we continue to s hare your information as Questions?
+Call 206 694 5575 or email: webmaster@paraport.com